 There are no university programs that offer exemptions for writing the CFA exams and co-op hours cannot be counted toward the designation.
 You must be in at least the final year of your Bachelor's degree to participate.
 Find out how to become a CFA.

 There are a variety of other professional programs available to you upon graduation that are offered all over the world.
 If you are interested in earning a professional designation, you should research options in your field of interest.
-You can start your search by looking at professional designations that are recognized in Canada.

 Develop an even deeper mastery of computer science, finance, or business through continued studies at the graduate level.